For more detail, see Data tables A1–3 and D1–3.

 Source: AIHW National Hospital Morbidity Database.

-People aged 65 and over living in Outer regional areas had the highest rate of injury hospitalisation due to forces of nature (Figure 4).
+People aged 45–64 living in Remote areas had the highest rate of injury hospitalisation due to forces of nature (Figure 4).